-Hardwood floors are a very desirable feature in a home, so you want to ensure they look their best by fixing scratches or dull areas.
+Hardwood floors are a very desirable feature in a home, so you want to ensure that your flooring looks its very best by fixing scratches or dull areas.
 If your carpet is worn or stained, consider replacing them.
 And don’t forget the tile in your kitchen or bathrooms.
 Re-grouting or having them professional steam cleaned can go a long way in making dingy tile work look brand new!

 Refresh The Landscaping